Welcome

 Since autumn 2021 Helen has been a volunteer member of the London Gardens Trust’s planning and conservation subgroup.

-Helen’s latest projects include preparing to attend The BBC at 100 Symposium as a member of the session on Politics and Current Affairs where she will be speaking about the contributions of Honor Balfour (1912-2001) and Stephen Bonarjee (1912- 2003).
+Helen’s recent projects included attending The BBC at 100 Symposium as a member of the session on Politics and Current Affairs where she spoke about the

 Read more about Helen or get in touch.